The busy lives that we spend today require us to live indoors 90% of the time. In fact, the majority of

 values, history, religion and culture.
 This step requires you to be curious, to resonate with

-4. Detachment- The final step needs you to reflect on the work you’ve done so far as a
+your clients’ situation, step into their shoes and identify with their feelings in and out. - Detachment- The final step needs you to reflect on the work you’ve done so far as a

 designer, the experience and lesson that you’ve derived from it and the ideas that